An Ode To Creative Fulfilment

 It’s so beautiful how actors receiving awards at SAG Awards give thanks and say I love you to actors who are not even in the room or alive.

-Technology is fun and we should only be thankful for it bringing us all this:
+Technology is fun and we should only be thankful for it bringing this to all of us:

 It seems like Once Upon A Time In Hollywood was created just in time for Today In Hollywood.